faireai/challenge-airport-travellers-insights-service/README.md

    2022-07-12 and return date 2022-07-14.

-Requesting the insights of Linate (LIN) airport on 2022-07-14 must return that there are 2 passengers in the airport: one is travelling for leisure an one is travelling for business.
+Requesting the insights of Linate (LIN) airport on 2022-07-14 must return that there are 2 passengers in the airport: one is travelling for leisure and one is travelling for business.

 ## Assignment

 The following activities must be accomplished in the code challenge to fully implement the feature described above.
-You can start from the sources that this project already contains to speed up the implementation.
+You can clone this repository and start working from the sources provided by this project.

-**Note.** During the implementation you can change any file of this project.
-What we provide is a service scaffold with the purpose of the simplifying the development of the service.
+You can change any file of this project: the existing code consists of a service scaffold with the purpose of simplifying the development of the service.

-If something can be enhanced, any valuable improvement will be appreciated.
+- If something can be enhanced, any valuable improvement will be appreciated.
-If something has to be changed because it is wrong and/or it does not fit the solution you are implementing, then change it and document your modifications if that may help in understanding your decision.
+- If something has to be changed because it is wrong and/or it does not fit the solution you are implementing, then change it and document your modifications if you think the change is not clear to understand.

+The activities to be accomplished are listed herein.

 - [ ] Complete the documentation of the API updating the OpenAPI we provide by designing the missing parts.
 - [ ] Implement the service operations as described in section [Service capabilities](#service-capabilities).
-- [ ] Implement tests to verify that correctness of the service functionalities.
+- [ ] Implement tests to verify that correctness of the service functionalities and prevent regressions on further changes.
 - [ ] Add instructions to build a [Docker](https://www.docker.com/) container
       image containing the service and explain how to launch it.
-      Document it in section [Run with Docker](#run-with-docker) within this page.
+      Document it in section [Run with Docker](#run-with-docker) in this page.
-- [ ] Fill the *TODOs* in this README file.
+- [ ] Fill the *:pencil2: TODOs* in this README file.
-- [ ] Upload the code to a public repository or a private one after granting the access to [gilberto@faire.ai](mailto:gilberto@faire.ai) (Head of Technology @ *faireai*) that may request the access for other colleagues for the review.
+- [ ] Upload the code to a public repository or a private one after granting the access to [gilberto@faire.ai](mailto:gilberto@faire.ai) (Head of Technology @ *faireai*); we may request to grant access to other colleagues that will review the code.

 ### What we evaluate

-During the evaluation of your implementation we pay attention to the following points.
+During the review of your implementation we pay attention to the following points.

 - Correctness of the business logic.
 - Quality of the code with a focus on its readability.
 - Architecture of the service.
 - Proper tests code coverage and use of tests.

-TODO Implementation must be pushed to a public repository or to a private one that must guarantee the access to some specific developers at *faireai*.

 ## Build